Back

 "Would you like a go of our time traveling keyboard?"

-As I'm writing this I have just had an idea for a project that would synthesize these approaches, 'Re-mixing Our Elders'.
+As I’m writing this I have just had an idea for a project that would synthesize the approaches of in depth interviews and VJ-ing, ‘Re-mixing Our Elders’